AfshinLab/BLR/doc/externals-documentation.md

 Date: 2020-06-03
 - `mpmath` and `future` is not in original git environment description but needed to run.
 - Needs to be run with work directory = NAIBR folder (Otherwise won't find its own modules).
+- Input BAM file needs to be indexed.